Silicon Valley gender trial enters final stages

 Jurors are being asked to decide whether Kleiner discriminated against Pao and failed to prevent discrimination against her based on gender, and whether it retaliated against her by not promoting her and subsequently firing her.

-The case has laid bare the personnel matters of the firm that backed Google and Amazon, painting it as a quarrelsome pressure cooker where a former male partner used business trips as opportunities to make advances to female colleagues.
+The case has laid bare the personnel matters of the firm that backed Google (GOOG.O) and Amazon (AMZN.O), painting it as a quarrelsome pressure cooker where a former male partner used business trips as opportunities to make advances to female colleagues.

 Evidence that will factor into jurors’ decision ranges from whether women were maliciously excluded from events such as an all-male dinner hosted by Vice President Al Gore, a Kleiner partner, to the criteria used in promotions.